pauleymg/sdo_eve_particle_buster/README.md

-# sdo_eve_particle_buster
+# SDO-EVE Particle Cleaner

+**A graduate class project for STAT 5680 Statistical Collaboration**

-Grad student project to better identify and remove particle strikes from MEGS images
+Data project to better identify and remove particle strikes from MEGS images